code-with-amitk/Code-examples/Operating_Systems/Linux/Kernel/Interrupts/ISR_Interrupt_Service_Routine.md

 ## ISR(Interrupt Service Routine) / Interrupt Handler
-- ISR is function/process that processes the interrupt.
+- ISR is function/process that processes the interrupt. ie this process is executed when interrupt is received.
 Every device has seperate ISR.
 - Registering ISR.
 ```c
 int request_irq(unsigned int irq,		                      //1